-Non-bargaining unit employees may request and have advisors of their choice present for all Ombuds/DR processes listed herein.
+Non-bargaining unit employees may request and have advisors of their choice present for all Ombuds Services processes.
 Bargaining unit employees may request advisors if defined in their collective bargaining agreement.
-Advisors provide support and assistance to employees using the Ombuds/DR process.
+Advisors provide support and assistance to employees using the Ombuds Services process.
 The extent of the advisor's role may vary on a case-by-case basis.
-Advisors share the responsibility with employees of making efforts to resolve concerns in a collaborative manner and observe the confidentiality of all relevant Ombuds services and DR processes.
+Advisors share the responsibility with employees of making efforts to resolve concerns in a collaborative manner and observe the appropriate level of confidentiality.

 7. Dispute Resolution Processes

-In all instances Ombuds/DR staff serve in a neutral role.
-In collaboration with Ombuds/DR staff, the individuals affected by the issue or problem will select one or more of the appropriate dispute resolution methods described below.
+In all instances Ombuds Services staff serve in a neutral role.
+In collaboration with Ombuds Services staff, the individuals affected by the issue or problem will select one or more of the appropriate dispute resolution methods described below.

-- Collaborative problem solving: Ombuds/DR staff facilitates conversations with individuals involved in a conflict in finding ways to work together to acknowledge their interests and improve their relationship.
+- Collaborative problem solving: Ombuds Services staff facilitates conversations with individuals involved in a conflict in finding ways to work together to acknowledge their interests and improve their relationship.

-- Employee/supervisor consultation: Ombuds/DR staff assists employees and supervisors with problem solving, effective communication, management skills, and/or preventing conflicts.
+- Employee/supervisor consultation: Ombuds Services staff assists employees and supervisors with problem solving, effective communication, management skills, and preventing conflicts.

-- Mediation: Ombuds/DR staff assists individuals in reaching a mutually acceptable resolution to workplace issues.
+- Mediation: Ombuds Services staff assists individuals in reaching a mutually acceptable resolution to workplace issues.

-- Staff as Mediators Program: UNM employees coordinated by the Ombuds/DR staff are available to assist employees on request.
+- Staff as Mediators Program: UNM employees coordinated by the Ombuds Services staff are available to assist employees on request.

-- Ombuds/DR staff reviews and assesses situations and makes recommendations.
+- Ombuds Services staff reviews and assesses situations and makes recommendations.